asseinfo/br_danfe/README.md

 You can run all RSpec specs using:

-        $ rspec
+        $ bundle exec rspec

 ## About tests

-> If you modify something that caused general visual changes at output pdfs, so you have to rebuild the fixtures pdf files.
+> If you modify something that caused general visual changes at output pdf's, so you have to rebuild the fixtures pdf files.
 >
 > You can do this simply deleting the fixture pdf file.
-The `have_same_content_of` matcher will recreate the fixture in the next time you run the `rspec` command.
+The `have_same_content_of` matcher will recreate the fixture in the next time you run the `bundle exec rspec` command.

 ### Code coverage

 Code coverage is available through of SimpleCov.
-Just run `rspec` and open the coverage report in your browser.
+Just run `bundle exec rspec` and open the coverage report in your browser.

 ### Fake data for generating new fixtures